Company and tax law

 International and European law

-99 AVOCATS works for private persons and institutional actors in the issues of private international law, European law (Council of Europe and European Union) and public international law:
+99 AVOCATS acts for private persons and institutional actors in the issues of private international law, European law (Council of Europe and European Union) and public international law:

 - Conflicts of law or jurisdiction (contractual clause, arbitration agreement, international succession …)

-- Recognition and execution of foreign judgments and public instruments
+- Recognition and execution of foreign judgments, arbitration awards, and acts

-- Compliance with the European Union rules applicable to entities located in Monaco (activities and regulation of credit institutions, personal data protection …)
+- Compliance with the European Union rules applicable to entities located in Monaco (activities and regulation of credit institutions, freezing of funds and economic resources, personal data protection …)

-- Respect of international obligations in domestic proceedings (European Convention on Human Rights, international criminal cooperation, extradition, administrative assistance in tax matters …)
+- Respect of international obligations in domestic proceedings (European Convention on Human Rights, international criminal cooperation, extradition, exchange of information in tax matters …)

 The relationship between international and domestic law in Monaco